"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 What’s available will vary depending on your WPForms license.
 But for most WPForms plans, there are over 150 packs you can choose from.

 However, the basic plan doesn’t give you access to the payment forms.
-If you need the features of the payment, you either go for the Pro or Elite plan.
+If you need the payment features, you either go for the Pro or Elite plan.

 Let’s see how you can create a web form in WPForms.

-On the options page, select the template best suitable for your web forms and give your form a name.
-From here you’ll be launched to the form builder panel.
+Select the template best suitable for your web forms on the options page and give your form a name.
+From here, you’ll be launched to the form builder panel.

 Here you’ll see the settings option on the left and the form preview panel on the right.